Preference Tuning with Human Feedback on Language, Speech, and Vision Tasks: A Survey: Evaluation

 \subsubsection{AlpacaEval}

 AlpacaEval~\citep{dubois2024length} win rate (against GPT4) is an LLM-based automatic evaluation that has high-level agreement to human.
 To further improve the fairness of the evaluation and address the verbosity of issue of GPT4 as a judge, \cite{dubois2024length} introduce a length-controlled version of AlpacaEval that aims to conduct measurement with outputs with similar lengths.
-The metric is used in AlpacaEval calculates win-rates for models across a variety of NLP tasks to measure of model capabilities compared to a baseline by using an LLM judge.

-\paragraph{AlpacaEval 2.0} The judge uses GPT4-Turbo to replace GPT-3 based model ``text-davinci-003" in the 1.0 version, which makes it more challenging and have a metric that better reflects the current SOTA model.
+The metric is used in AlpacaEval calculates win-rates for models across a variety of NLP tasks to measure of model capabilities compared to a baseline by using an LLM judge. \textbf{AlpacaEval 2.0:} The judge uses GPT4-Turbo to replace GPT-3 based model ``text-davinci-003" in the 1.0 version, which makes it more challenging and have a metric that better reflects the current SOTA model.